grame-cncm/faust/libraries/README.md

 ## Copyright / License

-Now that Faust libraries are less author specific, each function will normally have its own copyright-and-license line.
-If not, then the global copyright/license may be assumed, when present.
-If there is no local or global notice, try git blame!
+Now that Faust libraries are less author specific, each function will normally have its own copyright-and-license line in the library source (the `.lib` file, such as `analyzers.lib`).
+If not, see if the function is defined within a section of the `.lib` file stating the license in source-code comments.
+If not, then the copyright and license given at the beginning of the `.lib` file may be assumed, when present.
+If not, run `git blame` on the `.lib` file and ask the person who last edited the function!

+Note that it is presently possible for a library function released under one license to utilize another library function having some different license.
+There is presently no indication of this situation in the Faust compiler output, but such notice is planned.
+For now, library contributors should strive to use only library functions having compatible licenses, and concerned end-users must manually determine the union of licenses applicable to the library functions they are using.

+[//]: # Yann says: "I agree, we need to have metadata local to a single definition or a group of definition.
+This will allow the compiler to be more selective when including metadata in the generated code."